comoyo/ffos-list-detail/blog/hacks.md

 AngularJS has an idea of services, that abstract data away from your controller.
 For this app we have a database service that currently returns in-mem data.
-We can modify the service to talk to a web service instead though.
+We can modify the service to talk to a web service instead.
 Clear out `www/js/services/database.js` and replace the content with:

 ```js